IDEA-120/Course-Materials/SCHEDULE.md

 <sup>*Possible playthrough of [Olia Lialina, My Boyfriend Came Back from the War](http://www.teleportacia.org/war/wara.htm)*</sup>

 DUE **Tuesday, November 10**:
-* ***VIDEO AVAILABLE on 11/01*** ~~Watch Lecture: (Non) Narratives, Flow-maps, and User Experiences~~
 * Read [Anna Anthropy, Rise of Videogame Zinesters: Chapter 3 and 4](/week_12_week_of_11-09-2020/readings/Anna-Anthropy-Rise-of-the-Videogame-Zinesters-Ch-3-4-WEEK-12.pdf)
-* Create a new markdown document in your 'idea-120-responses' folder called 'week-11-anthopy.md' and respond with around five questions these readings brought up for you.
-Pick one and discuss it in about 3-4 paragraphs
+* Create a new markdown document in your 'idea-120-responses' folder called 'week-11-anthopy.md' and respond with around 3 questions these readings brought up for you.
+Pick one and discuss it in 3 paragraphs
 * Push the file to your repository
 * Read the description for [Project 5: Final Portfolio](/final-portfolio)
-* Create a new markdown document in your 'idea-120-responses' folder called 'project-05-proposal.md' and explain in about 1-2 paragraphs what content you'll include in your portfolio and how it will be organized.
+* Create a new markdown document in your 'idea-120-responses' folder called 'project-05-proposal.md' and explain in about 1 paragraph what content you'll include in your portfolio and how it will be organized.
 * Draw (or layout in Illustrator) the basic layout that you will use for your Portfolio and [add this drawing to your repository](https://docs.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository) as a photo or exported from Illustrator
 * Push your proposal to your repository
 * Accept my invitation to collaborate on the 'Project 5 Workshops' repository ([as was done in week 3](#week-03)) and open the 'workshop-requests.md' file.
 Add workshop or tutorial videos you'd like to see in Weeks 13 and 14 to this document, then commit the changes.